 For homes in most regions of the country, rain gutters and downspouts are necessary to collect and carry away rainwater.
 Without them, water would erode the soil around the foundation, splash dirt onto the siding, and likely leak into the basement or crawlspace.

 Gutters are most often installed by professionals, but there's no reason you can't do it yourself.
-The all the materials and accessories are readily available at home centers, lumberyards and through roofing-supply firms.
+All the materials and accessories are readily available at home centers, lumberyards, and roofing-supply firms.
 And if you're going to replace your gutters and downspouts, you may as well upgrade the entire look and performance of the rainwater system.

 To ensure that gutters drain properly, make certain they slope (½ inch for every 10 feet) toward a downspout.
 For gutter runs longer than 40 feet, it's best to pitch the gutter down from the middle to a downspout at each end.
 Or you can slope the gutters down from each end toward a single downspout placed in the middle of the run.
 Determine what works best for your house before ordering gutters and attachments.